mpasternak/djorm-ext-filtered-contenttypes/README.md

 A GenericForeignKey, that can be filtered &amp; indexed server-side using subqueries.

-Supports Python 3.

-Requires Django >= 1.7.
+Supports Python 2.7 and 3.3.
+Requires Django 1.7.

 Created for and tested with PosgreSQL - feel free to submit patches for other databases.